About us

 Principles statement

-With public health, social justice, human rights and empowerment at the heart of maternal and reproductive health, we collaborate with academic institutions, government, non-government organisations, and migrant and refugee background communities.
+With public health, social justice, human rights and empowerment at the heart of our centre, we collaborate with academic institutions, government, non-government organisations, and migrant and refugee background communities.
 Together, we will understand, co-develop and implement sustainable actions that are responsive to local community needs and global challenges related to migration and health.

 Steering Committee